ABOUT BRAVE YOGA

 The Sanskrit word ‘Yoga’ means ‘union.’

-At BRAVE, we believe that yoga is not only about the re-connection of body, mind and soul, but yoga can also be a challenging workout, topped off with some fun!
+At Brave Yoga, we believe that yoga is not only about the re-connection of body, mind and soul, but yoga can also be a challenging workout, topped off with some fun!

-That’s why our unique style of Hot Power Yoga is practised to modern music, bringing a fresh edge to make you smile.
+That’s why our unique style of Power Yoga is practised to modern music, bringing a fresh edge to make you smile.
 We focus on building functional strength, whilst also increasing your flexibility and relaxing the mind.
-Classes will be heated to an idea; 25-32 degrees to mimic a warm day, allowing for efficient stretching.
+Classes will be practiced in a room-temperature space around 25 degrees, allowing for efficient stretching.

-At BRAVE yoga, we ensure to include the essence of traditional yoga, working on mindfulness and breathing techniques to keep you zen through your week both on-and-off the mat.
+At Brave yoga, we ensure to include the essence of traditional yoga, working on mindfulness and breathing techniques to keep you zen through your week both on-and-off the mat.
+We know how important mental health is, especially during the COVID-19 periond.

-We are also passionate about creating community with those in our classes, so if you want to be a part of our yogi community, it is as simple as coming down and saying hello!
+We are also passionate about creating community with those in our classes, so if you want to be a part of our local yogi community, it is as simple as coming down and saying hello!
+Make friends, get fit, have fun and connect.

 We hope to see you soon on the mat!